🎭Ed Begley Jr. -- is 76 in the year 2025 and 77 in the year 2026; b.9/16/1949

 In 2004, “Drew Careyʹs Green Screen” premiered on WB netlet.

-In 2005, “Youppi!”, who got his start at Olympic Stadium, is named as the first official mascot of the Montreal Canadiens, becoming the first to ever switch from Major League Baseball to the NHL.
-The acquisition, reportedly at the cost of six figures, is made possible when the Expos leave the hairy orange arm-waving giant behind in favor of an eagle called “Screech” when they moved to Washington, D.C. to become the Nationals.
+In 2005, Youppi!, who started at Olympic Stadium with the Expos, is named the first official mascot of the Montreal Canadiens, becoming the first to switch from Major League Baseball to the NHL.
+The acquisition, reportedly at the cost of six figures, was made possible when the cityʹs baseball franchise left the hairy orange arm-waving giant behind in favor of an eagle called “Screech” when they moved to Washington, D.C. to become the Nationals.

 In 2015, “Moonbeam City” began airing on Comedy Central